No One Cares About Me: What Can I Do To Find Support?

 Talk to Someone Who Knows How to Care

 A licensed therapist is someone who has spent at least a part of their adult life giving people caring support.
 Chances are, they wouldn't be in the profession if they didn't have a genuine feeling of compassion for others.
-They also know how to help you get over any feelings you might have, that you're unlovable or worthless.
+They also know how to help you learn to manage your feelings you might have, that you're unlovable or worthless.
 As you build your self-esteem, you'll be better able to find the support you need to feel healthy and happy.